Concordium/concordium-browser-wallet/packages/browser-wallet-api/README.md

 See [installing](../../README.md#installing) in repository root.

-### Publishing
+### Building

 -   Run `yarn build` in the package root, which will output into the folder "lib".
+This is only necessary to do when preparing to publish.